 - Medium to large businesses.

-- Nonprofits with sizeable electric loads.
+- Nonprofits with sizable electric loads.

 - Everyone who wants to save money on their electric bill!

 What kind of Land is a Good Candidate to Host a Solar Farm?

 - Not ledgy or mountainous.